cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 ### SIGNS OF THE BENEFICIAL EFFECTS OF POSITIVE ATTACHMENT REPRESENTATIONS

-**Signs of the Beneficial Effects of Positive Attachment Representations**

 The engagement with attachment-promoting imagery is essential for its beneficial effects.
 The following signs indicate progress as a patient develops toward a stable internal experience of attachment security:

 **Emotion Regulation**: